Student Spotlight: Paris Dunlap

 “It’s just my mom and me, and she didn’t have the money to send me to a four-year university even with scholarships, loans and grants,” he said.
 “I realized I could save so much money if I attended COD, and I discovered that great opportunities were awaiting me.”

-"The $1,000 has really motivated me to be successful not just in college but in life," he said.
-"I figured I should at least attempt and apply for the scholarship, which has paid for book fees and two of my classes.
-It's really a relief to my mother and I because it allowed me to cancel my loans, which made our lives more comfortable."
+“The $1,000 really motivated me to be successful not just in college but in life,” he said.
+“I figured I should at least attempt and apply for the scholarship, which paid for book fees and two of my classes.
+It was really a relief to my mother and I because it allowed me to cancel my loans, which made our lives more comfortable.”

-As for College of DuPage, he is happy to focus more on his academics rather than on college expenses.
-And the educational value far exceeds the cost.
+He was happy for the opportunity to focus more on his academics rather than on college expenses at College of DuPage, and the educational value far exceeded the cost.

-"My freshman-year spending at COD compared to another student at a four-year university is significantly different because I still live at home 15 minutes away from campus," he said.
-"COD is also teaching me about the real world, because the professors have high expectations of its students and set standards of discipline which are very important in prospering in today's society.
-The professors are just amazing and actually care about me as a student and as an individual.
+“My spending at COD compared to another student at a four-year university was significantly different because I still lived at home 15 minutes away from campus,” he said.
+“COD also taught me about the real world, because the professors have high expectations of their students and set standards of discipline which are very important in prospering in today’s society.
+The professors were just amazing and actually cared about me as a student and as an individual.

-"In the beginning, I didn't know if COD would be the fit for me, but in the end I am glad I came here.
-People my age make community colleges seem as if it's the end of the world, because it's not a four-year university.
+“In the beginning, I didn’t know if COD would be the fit for me, but in the end I am glad I came.
+People my age make community colleges seem as if it's the end of the world, because it’s not a four-year university.
 The amount of money that is being saved, the endless friendships that are being developed, and the various types of professors in my opinion outweigh a four-year university any day of the year.
-It's a blessing to have an elite school like COD 15 minutes away from my house."
+It was a blessing to have an elite school like College of DuPage 15 minutes away from my house.”

 College of DuPage